CERT-Polska/mwdb-core/CONTRIBUTING.md

 5. Remember to autoformat your code.

-   For Python code, we use formatters and linters listed below.
+   For Python code, use formatters and linters listed below.
    ```
    pip install -r dev-requirements.txt
    isort --check mwdb/